 Welcome to Plural Publishing, Inc.!
-You have received this Editor's Handbook to help guide you through the manuscript preparation and submission process.
-The following pages will provide you with information about your contributing authors, the formatting of your manuscript, submitting tables and figures, requesting permissions for previously published material you wish to use, and properly including citations and references.
+You have received this handbook to help guide you through the manuscript preparation and submission process for the contribution you have agreed to write.
+The following pages will provide you with information on the formatting of your manuscript, submitting tables and figures, requesting permissions for previously published material you wish to use, and properly including citations and references.
 Please follow these guidelines carefully.
-Plural cannot accept a manuscript that does not adhere to these guidelines.

 Plural is dedicated to producing your work in a timely fashion.
 Our editorial and production staff work around the clock to ensure each of our publications is of the highest quality, while at the same time is produced as quickly as possible.
-As your Project Editor, I work closely with the Executive Editor, Valerie Johns, to ensure the continued quality of our publishing process.
-While Valerie will always be there to answer questions about contracts or major material changes, I will be the point of contact for urgent questions if Valerie is not available, or if you need guidance regarding the publication process.
-Following the guidelines in this handbook and striving to submit a complete, correctly formatted manuscript with all figures, tables, permissions, and references will help ensure that the production process runs smoothly for your work.
+Following the guidelines in this handbook and striving to submit a complete, correctly formatted manuscript with all figures, tables, permissions, and references will help ensure that the production process runs smoothly for the work you are contributing to.